NorthcoteHS/10DWEB/2_webFundamentals/modules/3_helloCss/README.md

     - `top: 40px;`
     - This has moved your div on the screen!

-That's it for `helloCss.inline.html`!
+That's it for the **inline version** of this task (but we're not all done)!
 It should look something like this:

 ![helloCss example](./3_helloCss.png "helloCss example")